 Where to stay in Chiatura:

 Batumi is a ‘glamorous’ city, designed to attract tourists and gamblers to play in one of its many casinos.
-You love it or you hate it but we absolutely enjoyed living there during three months when there were barely any tourists around.
-Read also our guide to a perfect stay in Batumi.
+You love it or you hate it but we absolutely enjoyed living there for three months when there were barely any tourists around.

 How to get to Batumi: